qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

   CLD_EXITED or an status other than '0', reboot the system with the target specified in _target_. _target_ takes the same format as the parameter to sys.powerctl.
 This is particularly intended to be used with the `exec_start` builtin for any must-have checks during boot.
+  A service being stopped by init (e.g. using the `stop` or `class_reset` commands) is not considered a failure for the purpose of this setting.

 `restart_period <seconds>`
 > If a non-oneshot service exits, it will be restarted at its start time plus